Asilomare/CDK-OAuth-Cognito-APIGateway/README.md

 This application seamlessly integrates AWS services such as API Gateway, Cognito, Boto3, and Lambda to establish a robust and efficient API.
 The API facilitates seamless provisioning and interaction with a Cognito backend.
 By leveraging these powerful AWS services, the application ensures a scalable, secure, and high-performance solution for user authentication and management.

+## New User workflow

+**Sign Up: The user provides their username, email, and temporary password, which are sent to the /signup endpoint.
+A new user account is created with the provided information.

+**Authentication: The user authenticates themselves by sending their username and temporary password to the /auth endpoint.
+In response, they receive a session token and are prompted to complete a password challenge.

+**Password Challenge: The user submits their username, session token, and temporary password to the /challenge endpoint.
+This step verifies the user's identity and allows them to complete the sign-up process.

+**Authorization: Once the user has successfully completed the password challenge, they are granted access to the protected resources.
+They can now use their session tokens to make requests to authorized-only endpoints, such as the /gpt endpoint.

+With this workflow, new users are guided through a secure sign-up process that requires them to authenticate themselves and complete a password challenge before they can access protected resources.

 ## Methods

 Signup and Auth methods use boto3 to interact with the Cognito UserPool